vfbaldovin/baldovinic20/_pages/stories.md

 title: "The Yellow Room"
 ---

 I am an architect living in a house of shifting nanobrick.
-Each night as I sleep, the walls reform according to my dreams and thoughts.
+Each night as I sleep, the walls reform according to my dreams and thoughts...

 This morning I awoke to find my bedroom door had vanished, replaced by uneven portholes.
 I clamber through and wander the new rooms.
 The nanobrick is unpredictable, creating imperfect shapes and odd corners.
 But I find inspiration in its fluid transformations.